LGBTQ history in Serbia

-Homosexuality in Serbia was first criminalised from 1860 through various regimes, until it was decriminalised first in Socialist Autonomous Province of Vojvodina in 1977.
+Homosexuality in Serbia was first criminalised from 1860 through various regimes, until its first decriminalization in the Socialist Autonomous Province of Vojvodina in 1977.
 When Vojvodina was reintroduced fully into the Republic of Serbia legal system during the breakout of Yugoslavia, it was recriminalised again, until 1994, when it was decriminalised in the entire Serbia.

+Medieval Serbia

+While medieval Serb laws prohibited what was called 'unnatural sex', including incest and sexual relationships between monks and nuns, anti-sodomy and anti-homosexuality laws were relatively mild, especially in comparison with much harsher regulations in neighbouring Roman Catholic societies.
+Dušan's Code didn't mention homosexuality as a punishable sin.
+Local Orthodox Church considered certain activities as sinful but was more concerned with men behaving in a feminine way.
+Same-sex relationships that did not include anal sex were considered less sinful with kissing between men leading to 40 days of fasting and praying while mutual masturbation would lead to ban on communion for up to two years.
+'Passive' male partner was considered to be more sinful than the 'active' one while lesbian sex was not perceived as a great sin.
+Crossdressing was forbidden to clergy as it was associated with the old Slavic religion.

 Revolutionary Serbia (1804–1813)

 Although religious laws existed prohibiting same-sex love and relationships, expressions were common in both Orthodox Christian and Islamic society.
 The primary expression of same-sex love for Orthodox Christians were brotherhood unions known as "Pobratimstvo" (Adelphopoiesis).
 The early nineteenth century saw a time of relative turmoil for Serbia, with sporadic periods of stability.
 In 1804, Serbia gained its autonomy from the Ottoman Empire following two uprisings.
 Karađorđe's Criminal Code (Карађорђев криминални законик) was subsequently promulgated by the Serbian Jurisprudential Council (Praviteljstvujušči sovjet serbski) sometime in late spring or early summer 1807, and remained in force until 7 October 1813, when the Ottoman Empire re-gained control of Serbia.
 The Code penalised certain issues related to marital life and sexuality (such as forced marriage, rape, separation/divorce without the approval of a clerical court, and infanticide).
 It did not, however, mention same-sex sexual activity; and so homosexuality became effectively legal for a period of six years.